-The Hong Kong actress, who acted in The Return Of The Condor Heroes, recently revealed her actual age, much to the surprise of many.
-During her birthday, she revealed on Weibo that she was celebrating her 54th birthday.
+The Hong Kong actress, who acted in The Return Of The Condor Heroes, caused a stir online after she revealed her actual age, much to the surprise of many.
+On her birthday last year, she revealed on Weibo that she was celebrating her 54th birthday.
 The actress was speculated to be between 47 and 53 years old.

 The actress has retained her youthful looks and even toned body.
 But she reminded everyone that weight and age have no relation to beauty: “There might be some that feel that when a woman is young, she should be skinny.
 And when she ages, she should have more meat.
 However, everyone’s perception of beauty is different.
 Fat or thin, it is best to be healthy.”